 The State of Qatar is a sovereign and independent state in the Middle East, occupying a peninsula in the Arabian Gulf which has emerged as one of the world’s most important producers of oil and gas.
 It is an Islamic State whose laws and customs follow the Islamic tradition with the Islamic Law (Sharia) as the principal source of its legislation.
 Since 2013, the country has been governed by His Highness Sheikh Tamim bin Hamad bin Khalifa Al Thani.

 The State of Qatar is a peninsula located on the western coast of the Arabian Gulf.
 The peninsular is approximately 100km across and extends 200km into the Gulf.
-Qatar occupies an area of 11,521 square kilometers and includes several islands.
 It shares a land frontier with Saudi Arabia and maritime borders with Bahrain, the United Arab Emirates and Iran.

 The State of Qatar has grown from a British protectorate known for pearling, into one of the world’s most important oil and gas producing countries.
 While there is increasing investment in non-energy sectors, oil and gas still account for more than half of the Gross Domestic Product.
 Due to its substantial reserves of oil and gas, the country has one of the highest incomes per capita in the world.
 Source(s): Qatar Chamber of Commerce, Ministry of Development Planning and Statistics, Country Meter.